electric-sql/electric/docs/reference/roadmap.md

 - **ELECTRIC GRANT**:

+  - Limited to read-only permissions.
+Attempting to grant `INSERT`, `UPDATE`, or `DELETE` privileges will be rejected by the proxy.
   - Column based partial replication of tables is currently not supported
   - Limiting `INSERT`s to a column subset is currently not supported